These are some of the questions that I am asked most frequently:

 What days and times are you available?

-I work Monday to Friday.
-Sessions are held on the following days:
+I work Monday to Friday and see clients on the following days:

 Are you a qualified counsellor?

 Yes, I completed four years of counselling training graduating with a Higher Diploma in Counselling Practice.
 In addition to this, I undertake regular training sessions to keep my skills up to date.
 Please click here for more information.

 Are we able to meet so that I find out if you are the right counsellor for me?

 Finding a counsellor who is right for you is an essential element of counselling.
 To help you decide if I am the right counsellor for you I offer a free initial consultation where we can explore the issue(s) that you are looking to work on, how we might be able to do that together and you have the opportunity to ask any questions that you might have.
 Click here to book your free initial consultation.